How much do dispensaries pay per pound? The price is dropping

 Money saved is money earned

-If you can cut cultivation and transport costs, you can easier absorb the lower per-pound costs without taking such a blow.
+If you can cut cultivation and transport costs, you can more easily absorb the lower per-pound costs without taking such a blow.
 Further, this could allow you to keep your per-pound costs more competitive, so retailers don’t drop your products in favor of cheaper alternatives.
 Something as simple as adjusting logistics and transport practices could save your operation a bundle.

 Get your foot in the door by working with the right middleman